 “I Need A Lover“ is a bit less inspiring than the earlier material, leaning mostly on an electronic backdrop.
 Finley isn’t able to muster his talent on this one to save it from undoubtedly being the weakest song on the album.
 Fortunately this is followed by the title song “Maverick A Strike“ which is another strong contender.
 The Manu Chao-esque song structure relies on percussion as the rhythmic drive complemented with bells, gongs and playing side stick (playing the outside of the drum kit).
 Once again Finley sounds assure as ever, driving away any dark clouds looming over.

+A wildely adventurous album.
+To my knowledge there hasn’t been anyone in the field of Reggae as of lately that has been so successful experimenting with different sounds and styles on the album format quite like Finley Quaye.
 With such a distinctive style in delivery and musicality you bound to have people who either love it or hate it.
 You can already guess which side I’m on!

 Share and like